 While GCOOS is a data-driven organization, our mission also includes developing tools that help support a more ocean-literate society.
-To that end, GCOOS educators have developed a series of lesson plans for students based on national science standards.
+To that end, GCOOS educators have developed lessons for students to help them understand and use data.

 “Ocean Animals on the Move: Using Technology to Track Marine Life and Understand Environmental Change” includes three lessons for students in grades 8-12.
 The goal is to understand the purpose and process of animal tracking and the data stewardship practices needed to apply the information to real-world challenges.